The Economic Impact of Shigella Infections

 Shigella causes nearly a billion dollars in medical costs and lost productivity every year.

-The USDA Economic Research Service (ERS) published its first comprehensive cost estimates for sixteen foodborne bacterial pathogens in 1989.
+The USDA Economic Research Service (ERS) published its first comprehensive cost estimates for 16 foodborne bacterial pathogens in 1989.
 Five years later, it was estimated that the medical costs and productivity losses that Shigella infections caused each year ran from $907 million to over $1 billion, based on an estimate of 2.1 million cases and between 120-360 deaths.
-The average length of a related hospital stay was 4.6 days, with the cost (based on a 1990 average cost per day of $687) was $16,888.
+The average length of a related hospital stay was 4.6 days, with a cost of $16,888.